pi-null-mezon/QSimpleMaintenanceTool/README.md

 ...
 ```

-Check how QSimpleMaintenanceTool suppose to be used by playing with samples.
+Check full code of how QSimpleMaintenanceTool suppose to be used in [samples](https://github.com/pi-null-mezon/QSimpleMaintenanceTool/tree/master/samples/ConsoleApp).
 Enjoy!